 Spouse, Dependent Child, or Jointly Held Column.
 As noted above, you must generally report information regarding the transactions of your spouse or dependent children to the same extent you would report your own.
-You may, but are not required to, indicate that a transaction involves an asset that is held by your spouse or dependent child, or is jointly held, by including an "SP" for spouse, "DC" for dependent child, or "JT" for jointly held property.
-If you use these labels, please do so consistently each year for each filing.
-For example if an asset was labeled "SP" on Schedule A, on the previous FD Statement, or on a PTR, it should be labeled "SP" on this Schedule.
+You may, but are not required to, indicate that a transaction involves an asset that

 Asset Column.
 Provide the complete name of the asset for which a reportable transaction has occurred.
 You may not use ticker symbols exclusively, but may add them to supplement the complete name of the asset.
-Asset descriptions used on Schedule B should be identical to those used to describe the same asset on Schedule A. For example, for options, include the type of option (call or put), strike price, and expiration date.
+Asset descriptions used on Schedule B should be identical to those used to describe the same asset on Schedule A. For example, for options, include the type of option (call or put), strike price, and expiration date

 Type of Transaction Column.
-Indicate the type of transaction (purchase, sale, partial sale, or exchange) by placing an "X" in the appropriate Multiple transactions of the same type involving the same asset (e.g., three purchases of Google stock) may be combined into a single entry if they are made at regular intervals, such as monthly or quarterly, or are automatic reinvestments.
+Indicate the type of transaction (purchase, sale, partial sale, or exchange) by placing an "X" in the appropriate box.
+Multiple transactions of the same type involving the same asset (e.g., three purchases of Google stock) may be combined into a single entry if they are made at regular intervals, such as monthly or quarterly, or are automatic reinvestments.
 You may not, however, combine multiple transactions that you initiate at irregular intervals, unless you provide all of the dates in the date column (e.g., purchases of Google stock on January 6, May 12, and October 26).
 Nor may you combine multiple transactions of different types involving the same asset (e.g., a purchase and two sales of Google stock) into a single entry.
 If you choose to combine multiple transactions, you must follow the instructions below for completing the "Date" column when multiple transactions are combined.

 Capital Gain Column.
-On sales transactions only, place an "X" in this box if a sale resulted in a capital gain in excess of \$200, unless the asset was held in a tax-deferred account.
+On sale transactions only, place an "X" in this box if a sale resulted in a capital gain in excess of \$200, unless the asset was held in a tax-deferred account.
 If you check this box, you must report the capital gain on Schedule A.